Like every year, trekkers are again making a rookie mistake this winter.

 It’s also more comfortable to trek in early December because temperatures are still manageable.
 “In early December, the minimum temperature you encounter is around -2 degree Celsius.
 There is a sharp, delicious chill in the air which you enjoy in early December.

 A star-lit sky captured during the Collaborative Leadership Program that took place in early December 2021 at Dayara Bugyal.
 Photo by Izzat Yaganagi.

 Later in December the temperature drops to -8.
 And many trekkers don’t realise that this difference is huge.
 It’s four times colder,” shares Arjun.

 "In early December the cold is not as annoying.
 It’s just the right amount of cold, which is very refreshing!" says Shachi remembering the days she had spend on treks in early December.

-If you are planning a trek in early December, these three treks should be on the top of your list
+If you are planning a trek in early December, these six treks should be on top of your list

 - Ali Bedni Bugyal